1992 United States men's Olympic basketball team: Early scrimmages

 To help the team prepare for the Olympics, a squad of the best NCAA college players was formed to scrimmage them.
 USA Basketball selected players whose style of play, it hoped, would resemble that of the Europeans the Dream Team would face.
 Members included the penetrating guard Bobby Hurley, all-around players Grant Hill and Penny Hardaway, outside shooter Allan Houston, and the tough Chris Webber and Eric Montross.
 Hill and Hardaway would play for the 1996 national team, and Houston on the 2000 team.

-In late June, the Dream Team first met together in La Jolla, California, astounding and intimidating the collegians who watched them practice.
+The Dream Team first gathered in La Jolla, California, in late June, astounding and intimidating the collegians who watched them practice.
 However, on June 24, the Dream Team lost to the NCAA team, 62–54, after underestimating the opposition.
 Daly intentionally limited Jordan's playing time and made non-optimal substitutions; assistant coach Mike Krzyzewski later said that the head coach "threw the game" to teach the NBA players that they could be beaten.
 The teams played again the following day, with the Olympians winning decisively in the rematch.
 Some of the college players visited Jordan's hotel room afterward and asked their hero for his personal items as souvenirs.

 Tournament of the Americas

 The Dream Team made its international debut on June 28 at the Tournament of the Americas, an Olympic qualifying event in Portland, Oregon.
 The team defeated Cuba 136–57, prompting Cuban coach Miguel Calderón Gómez to say, "You can't cover the sun with your finger."
 Marv Albert, who announced the game, recalled that "it was as if [the Americans] were playing a high school team, or grade school team.
-They were so overwhelming ... a blowout after blowout."
+They were so overwhelming...a blowout after blowout."
 The Cubans were the first of many opponents who were more interested in taking photos with the Americans than playing them.
 The next five games were also easy victories for Team USA, which ended the tournament on July 5 with a 127–80 victory over Venezuela in the championship game to win the tournament and be one of four Americas squads to qualify for the Olympics.